harrydehix/vhdl-cheatsheet/README.md

 represents an integer. similar to signed/unsigned. but you
 - cannot assign binary or hex values
-- cannot use bitwise operators
+- cannot use bitwise/logical operators
 - cannot set the bit count using `(8 downto 0)` or `(0 to 3)`
   - instead you have to use `range value1 to value2`-syntax
 - cannot access single bits